 1. Deal With The Slippery Surfaces

-These mats typically have suction cups underneath which keeps them in place.
-This way, when you step on the mat, the carpet or mat doesn’t move which could cause you to lose your balance.
+These mats typically have suction cups underneath, which keep them in place.
+This way, when you step on the mat, the carpet or mat doesn’t move, which could cause you to lose your balance.

 2. Make Your Tub Less Slippery

-Along with adding non-slip mats to your bathroom floor, you should be adding a non-slip shower mat.
+Along with adding non-slip mats to your bathroom floor, you should add a non-slip shower mat.
 These mats work in the same way.
 Without a non-slip shower mat, you will find it very difficult to prevent falls from accidental slippage.

 The simple task of getting in and out of the shower can make it very difficult to prevent accidental falls.
 This is typically one of the things that get people into trouble because it can be difficult for an elderly person to keep their balance while on a single leg.

-Adding a mat to the tub can help boost friction and keep you upright.
+Adding a non-slip bath mat to the tub can help boost friction and keep you upright.